Astrofriend's homepage

 Wheel camber angle

-Angle measurement with angle instrument, I attached it to the disc brake:
+Angle measurement with a digital angle instrument.
+It has a magnet on one side and I attached it to the disc brake:

 Camber front left Camber front right